driv/driv.github.io/_posts/2016-05-20-docker-swarm-cluster-on-a-laptop.markdown

 # Tools

-I'm on a Ubuntu computer, so I this guide is going to be based on that.
+I'm on a Ubuntu computer, so this guide is going to be based on that.

 ## Virtualbox